-Oral Cancer (Cancer of the Mouth and Throat) Overview
+Facts on Oral Cancer (Cancer of the Mouth and Throat)

 The oral cavity (mouth) and the upper part of the throat (pharynx) have roles in many important functions, including breathing, talking, chewing, and swallowing.
 The mouth and upper throat are sometimes referred to as the oropharynx or oral cavity.
 The important structures of the mouth and upper throat include the following:

 - Inside lining of the cheeks (mucosa)

 - Back of the throat, including the tonsils (oropharynx)

 - Roof of the mouth (the bony front part [hard palate] and the softer rear part [soft palate])

 - Salivary glands

 Many different cell types make up these different structures.
 Cancer occurs when normal cells undergo a transformation whereby they grow and multiply without normal controls.
 Malignant tumors (cancers) of the oral cavity can encroach on and invade neighboring tissues.
 They can also spread to remote sites in the body through the bloodstream or to lymph nodes via the lymph vessels.
 The process of invading and spreading to other organs is called metastasis.

 Tumors in the mouth and throat include both benign (not cancer) and malignant types.